timm/timm.github.io/index.md

 <img align=right width=300 src="img/pool.png">

-And we could find a house with a nice pool out back.
-And there is nothing an ozzie likes more than an oasis in his outback.<br clear=all>
+We found a house with a nice pool out back.
+Just want every ozzie wants:  an oasis in his outback.<br clear=all>

 ## Wanted: grad students!